Explaining Parcours – The Method, The Magic, and Misunderstanding Parkour Completely (Pt. 3 of 3)

 No, Parkour is not precision jumps.
 No, Parkour is not vaulting.
 No, Parkour is not jumping, or physical training, or climbing, or urban movement, or pull-ups, or sit-ups, or rolls or even “Point A to Point B.” It’s not even “efficient movement.”
 Those are only small, subtle pieces that are embodied in the larger whole of a training method whose centerpiece is an always advancing, overcoming of successive obstacles called parcours.
 And that center is so vital, that without it, Parkour ceases to exist and the movement and training becomes something else entirely.

 The reason Parcours is so important is because it focuses all the training and technical ideas that we use in “Parkour” and gives them a context and a purpose that enables those ideas to become something new.
-When you start doing parcours you will understand this, and for the first time eve your eyes will be open to the true Parkour method you’ve been missing all along.
+When you start doing parcours you will understand this, and for the first time your eyes will be open to the true Parkour method you’ve been missing all along.
 And in doing this, not only will you understand Parkour better, you’ll also start to understand why David was so good, and why at 40 years old he is still one of the world’s best Traceurs.

 Of my countless conversations with David, there is one that I feel is worth referencing in bringing this series to a close.
 One day David was telling me about his training when he was young.
 He mentioned tracing Lisses and Evry – always advancing, overcoming obstacles, jumping, climbing, never stopping.
 He told me that often while he was doing this, he’d look around and ask himself, “Why is no one else training this way?”
-To this day, I pose the same question because I can wonder the world visiting Parkour communities and never see another person doing the Parkour method as David described it to me.
+To this day, I pose the same question because I can wander the world visiting Parkour communities and never see another person doing the Parkour method as David described it to me.
 I hope this series will have changed that.

 Parcours are the foundation of Parkour, the true method by David Belle.
 Try them out and see what you find.